Praful51/Telecom-Customer-Churn-Analysis/README.md

 - Protect and nurture Two-year contract customers with excellent service, upgrade offers, and loyalty rewards to maximize long-term value.

 - Actively promote OnlineSecurity, TechSupport, and bundled services to customers, as customers using more services are significantly less likely to churn.

+**Machine Learning Model**

+- Built a classification model using Logistic Regression to predict customer churn
+- Achieved ~82% accuracy with 60% recall for churn class
+- Compared with Random Forest model and selected Logistic Regression based on better accuracy as well as recall performance
+- The model can effectively identify a significant portion of customers likely to churn, helping businesses take proactive retention measures.